Acxiom/metalus/spark-pipeline-engine/readme.md

 In the event that the result of an execution plan results in an exception or one of the pipelines being paused or errored, then downstream executions will not run.

+Below is an example of an execution plan demonstrating a single root pipeline chain that has three child dependencies.
+A final pipeline chain has a dependency on two of the three child pipeline chains.
+In this example, pipeline chain *A* will execute first.
+Once it is complete, then pipeline chains *B*, *C* and *D* can be executed in parallel depending on resources available.
+The final pipeline chain *E* will only execute once both *B* and *D* have completed successfully.:

 ![Pipeline Execution Plan Example](../docs/images/Execution_Plan_Example.png "Pipeline Execution Dependencies")

+This next diagram shows how an execution plan is processed:

 ![Pipeline Execution Plan Flow](../docs/images/Execution_Plan_Flow.png "Pipeline Execution Flow")